 Lambert, pictured here.
 Many years before they were digitised, she poured through early newspapers and compiled 11 volumes,

 known colloquially as the green books, now kept in the Puke Ariki museum in New

-I met her niece, Faye Dravitzki, in Taranaki in 2013.
+I met her niece, Faye Dravitzki, in 2013.
 Faye trusted me with her copy of Flossie’s family history, finished in 1987.
-It formed the core of this story and I have appreciated Faye’s help and patience since.
+It formed the core of this story and I have appreciated Faye’s help and patience during the process.

 Most of the photographs on this page are scans of photocopies.
 I apologise for the poor quality but I chose to use them and give readers a hint of the person rather than nothing.

 If anyone has original photographs, I would appreciate being able to replace them.

 Felix Voitrekovsky avoided cameras and conversation regarding the life he left behind in 1875 Prussian-occupied Poland.

 His success at keeping most of his secrets particularly frustrated his granddaughter and family genealogist, Florinda (also known as Floss or Flossie) Lambert.
 Despite his family’s curiosity and speculation, Felix did not enlighten his descendants.

 The lack of details about himself on the lammershagen shipping manifesto may have been exactly how Felix planned it.

 He disembarked at Wellington harbour as Wyzickkowski, F, aged 25.
 The scrambled surname could have stemmed from an official’s hurried handwriting, or Felix protecting the family he left behind, or—if he did not write down his own name—a clerical error.
 He later told his family he was born in 1854, so he managed to muddy his age upwards on leaving Hamburg, pictured below.1 The busy German emigration hub processing thousands of people pursuing opportunities outside Europe allowed Felix to be less than forthcoming with his precise details.